 A third and perhaps more promising line of argument is one that we have seen before: In the book of Judges, long after the events of Deuteronomy 31, we learn that the Midianites had become great in number.
 So they cannot have been fully wiped out after all.

 This is a fair argument, although it may reveal an inconsistency in how accounts of slaughter are treated.
-The fact that people of a city are said to be alive and numerous some time after the alleged slaughter was said to have taken place is given by our authors, as evidence that the purported instruction to kill everyone should not be taken as wholesale killing, but rather as a hyperbolic instruction.
+The fact that people of a city are said to be alive and numerous some time after the alleged slaughter is given by our authors as evidence that the purported instruction to kill everyone should not be taken as wholesale killing, but rather as a hyperbolic instruction.
 However, when explaining why God should not be faulted for issuing the command to kill all the women and male children, assimilating the young, women, the authors explain that this was a command wrongly given by Moses, granting its meaning at face value, even though we later learn that the Midianites became great in number (Judges 6).
-It is not clear which of these argument the authors really wish to advance, and they do not sit comfortably together.
+It is not clear which of these arguments the authors really wish to advance, and they do not sit comfortably together.
 Was Moses’ wicked command given and carried out, obliterating Midian, or not?
 Listing these arguments one after the other sounds something like this: “Yes, there was a terrible command – one that the text says was carried out – to kill everyone in the city apart from the young women, but it was not God’s command, it was Moses’ command, not God’s.
 Moses got it wrong and as a result the Israelites did something terrible.
 And anyway, they didn’t do it – See, Midian is still there later.”
 Granted, everyone who wishes to take all of these accounts seriously must account for why Midian was still there in great numbers later, but calling this extermination both a mistake and something that didn’t really happen – which is what these dual arguments appear to leave us with – is awkward.
 What is the solution?
 I don’t know – perhaps the attack under Moses was only against one city and there were Midianites in other places.
 Perhaps they inhabited several towns.
 Perhaps a number of men and women managed to escape the onslaught and settled elsewhere, or returned to the city later.
 Some might claim (gleefully, no doubt) that here is a problem for the accuracy of biblical history.

 What the account in Numbers 31 may also do is to undermine an argument that the authors use elsewhere, namely that the Bible later refers to the people groups who were attacked and killed as being alive and well, and therefore we know that the language must be hyperbole.
 But – the authors’ protests notwithstanding – this does not appear to work for Numbers 31.
 Although there are Midiantes later in history, I don’t see any hyperbolic way out of the mass killing of Numbers 31, so the presence of people from the same people group later in the biblical record might not be a lifeline for other accounts that appear to describe mass killing either.